Kosarh79/gif-maker/packages/meteor-gifmaker/README.md

 # meteor-gifmaker package
 ## Description
-A Meteor package with two functions to returns a Dta URL from a blob and an animated gif from blobs
+A Meteor package with two functions to return a Data URL from a blob and an animated gif from blobs
-##Usage
+## Usage
 ```range
 meteor add meteor-gifmaker
 import {gifMaker} from "meteor/meteor-gifmaker";